barbarer/py4e-int/_sources/conditional/MixedupCode.rst

     =====
     total = distance * rate
     =====
-    total = distance / rate #distractor
+    total = distance / rate #paired
     =====
     print("Total cost of trip: " + str(total))

 .. activecode:: cndtnl-mixed-twelve_write

-   Write a function to calculate and print the cost of a 14 mile cab ride.
+   Write code to calculate and print the cost of a 14 mile cab ride.
 If the distance traveled is less than or equal to 12 miles, the cost is $2.00 a mile, and if the distance traveled is more than 12 miles the cost is $1.50 a mile.
+Assign the final cost to the variable ``total``.

    ~~~~
+   distance = 14

    ====
    from unittest.gui import TestCaseGui